mervatyo/authentication-workshop/walkthrough/step02.md

 At this stage, we have the username and password that the user has inserted in the form in our request body and the user from our database.

-your Json file should be something similar to this:

 - using bcrypt `compare` between the passwords to check if the password that he inserted is correct.
 - if it's wrong send a proper message to the user.
 - if it is correct then redirect him to the home page.